1.1. Any notes, products or services purchased from this website cannot be exchanged or refunded.

 11.13.
 The sample material and sample versions of the products may vary slightly from the actual versions of the products available for sale.

 11.14.
 When purchasing, you may get a more recent version number than advertised.
-You may also get a marginally (but not significantly) different number of pages than advertised.
+You may also get a marginally (but not significantly) different number of pages than stated.

 11.15.
 There is no obligation on M.I.
 Publishing to provide after-sales customer support, but it normally will be provided free-of-charge to the customer whenever and wherever possible, and on the basis that it does not take up substantial amounts of time or resources.
 It should not be necessary to provide this service, however, as all products are intuitive to use and/or your query is likely answered in the Frequently Asked Questions section of the website.